How Ledger Wallets Carry Out Transactions

 An Offline Key is the Only Key

-And just like in real life, most of the threats to your private keys come from opportunists seeking easy access to your address.
+Most of the threats to your private keys come from opportunists seeking easy access to your address.
 For crypto, these opportunists tend to reside online – so keeping your keys in an online wallet can be an open invitation to hackers looking to access your blockchain address.

 A key stored online is simply not safe.
 And that can be complicated.

 Whether you’re browsing NFTs, using an exchange or enjoying the growing ecosystem of dApps and DeFi, more or less all your crypto options are accessed via the internet.
-All you need is a wallet, some crypto, and those all important private keys.
+All you need is a wallet, some crypto, and those all-important private keys.

-In this article, we’ll explain exactly how transactions happen within your Ledger Nano – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.
+In this article, we’ll explain exactly how transactions happen within your Ledger device – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.

 Let’s start by taking a step back: we talk a lot about crypto here at Ledger, but something we rarely get into is what actually happens in your wallet when you sign a transaction.
 So let’s break down that process now.